 Despite its proximity to the city centre, Kensington is an up-and-coming hip area that’s super family friendly with plenty of parks and schools nearby plus some really cool community centres like The Rec Room which has pool tables, ping pong, billiards, foosball and more!
 It also has one of Toronto’s best farmers’ markets where you can get all sorts from fresh fruit to handmade soaps at reasonable prices – perfect if you’re looking to save money on groceries by shopping local as well as eat healthier.

 A little less expensive than Yorkville but still upscale are communities like Oakville or Mississauga where people who grew up here have been living out their suburban dream.
 Although not Toronto proper, they are great communities to raise families.
-When looking for second mortgage options, get in touch with a mortgage broker in Toronto, who can assist with terms and conditions and referrals to a leading real estate agent in the area of your choosing.
+When looking for second mortgage options, get in touch with a second mortgage Toronto broker, who can assist with terms and conditions and referrals to a leading real estate agent in the area of your choosing.